 Bees Trees & the Environment

-From the launch of Dovetail Scotland in May 2000 we set out an environmental statement which we have stood by from the outset.
-Put simply we made the decision to put back more than we take during our working career and respect the environment around us.
+From the launch of Dovetail Scotland in May 2000 we set out an environmental statement which we stand by to this day.
+Put simply we made the decision to put back more than we take during our working career and respect and wherever possible positively contribute to the natural environment around us.

 Off-Grid Living & Working

 We have been living and working completely off grid now since June 2016.
 Our electricity is supplied by a small wind turbine and 5Kw of solar panels, with a backup diesel generator which all charge our battery bank.
 Currently we need to use the generator when working the main workshop tools, however we recently commissioned a report from ‘Resource Efficient Scotland’ to look at ways for Dovetail to become completely fossil fuel free as soon as reasonably possible

 In March 2016, with the help of a Scottish Forestry Commission grant, funded by the EU, we planted a 23,525 mixed hardwoods.
 These were planted within a 35 care site adjacent to our yard which is now fully deer and rabbit proofed.
 The site also includes an original ancient Oak and hazel woodland which was technically classified as a dying woodland, prior to the fence being erected.
 After five years without sheep grazing any young shoots, this old woodland is finally showing very positive signs of natural regeneration.
 We now manage the woodland area within which we have created and maintain cut grass paths, for easy access for pruning, maintenance and simply to enjoy the woodland as it grows around us.